Links to Your Site

 To find a sampling of links to any site, you can perform a Google search using the link: operator.
 For instance, [link:www.google.com] will list a selection of the web pages that have links pointing to the Google home page.
 Note there can be no space between the "link:" and the web page URL.

 If you use Google Analytics to track site data, you can link your site to an Analytics profile created using the same Google Account.
-When you link your site to an Analytics profile, you'll be able to quickly access the Referring Sites report directly from Webmaster Tools.
+When you link your site to an Analytics profile, you'll be able to quickly access the Referring Sites report directly from Search Console.

-See a much larger sampling of links to a verified site:
+To see a much larger sampling of links to a Search Console site, open the Links to Your Site Report:

 Not all links to your site may be listed.
 This is normal.
 In addition, Google has recently made improvements to how we gather and display link data (for example, link counts now include links redirected using 301 or 302 redirects).
 As a result, you may see a change in the number of links displayed for your site.
 Possible reasons include:

 - The data displays content that Googlebot discovered and crawled during its crawling process.
 If a page on your site is blocked with robots.txt, links to that page won’t be listed here.
-A total count of these pages is available in the Crawl section of Webmaster Tools on the "Blocked URLs (robots.txt) tab."
+A total count of these pages is available in the Crawl section of Search Console on the "Blocked URLs (robots.txt) tab."

 - If Google finds a broken or invalid link to your site, that link won’t be listed here.
 We recommend that you regularly review the Crawl Errors page to check for 404 errors Googlebot may have encountered while crawling your site.